 Our customers may choose from a wide range of payment methods.
-For our customers on www.lightinthebox.com and other sites targeting customers outside of China, operated by Light In The Box Limited, available payment options include online payment through all major credit and debit cards, including Visa, MasterCard and American Express, and electronic payment platforms such as PayPal, Stripe and Global Collect, money transfer through Western Union and wire transfer.
+Available payment options include online payment through all major credit and debit cards, including Visa, MasterCard and American Express, and electronic payment platforms such as PayPal, Stripe and Global Collect, money transfer through Western Union and wire transfer.
 However, available payment options may differ depending on the country or region in which the customers are based.